 This module examines key knowledge and skills underpinning patient consultation, assessment and physical examination of the regional anatomy of the human body.
-Allied issues such as requesting investigations, clinical decision making, inter-professional team working and patient referral mechanisms and professional accountability in an enhanced role are also addressed.
-It is aimed at those health care practitioners who will be professionally supported in this active interventionist role.
-It is relevant to Registered Paramedics, Nurses and Allied Health Professionals working within a variety of primary and secondary care settings, ranging from GP practices and clinics, walk-in and primary care centres, unscheduled care or 'out of hours' services in the patients home to pre assessment clinics and acute care settings.
+Allied issues such as requesting investigations, clinical decision-making, inter-professional team working and patient referral mechanisms and professional accountability in an enhanced role are also addressed.
+It is aimed at Health care practitioners who will be professionally supported in this active interventionist role.
+It is relevant to Registered Paramedics, Level 1 Nurses and Allied Health Professionals working within a variety of primary and secondary care settings, ranging from GP practices and clinics, walk-in and primary care centres, unscheduled care or 'out of hours' services in the patient’s home to pre assessment Clinics and acute care settings.

-- Effective registration with the NMC / HPC or other relevant professional body.
-ESSENTIAL
+- Effective registration with the NMC / HPC or other relevant professional body

 - Currently be employed in practice and have the support of their manager in undertaking the module

 How to apply